senacor/cloud-native-training/05_service-mesh/README.md

 sh deploy.sh
 ```

-Wait a bit, next start this
+Wait a a few seconds , next start this

 ```
 sh getlog.sh